anthofflab/MimiPAGE2009.jl/docs/src/technicaluserguide.md

 component separately so you can diagnose which might not be working and why.
 (They should all work).
-The tests take inputs, normally provided by other components, and produce outputs that often would otherwise go to other components  Both are stored in `test/validationdata`.
+The tests take inputs, normally provided by other components, and produce outputs that often would otherwise go to other components.
+Both are stored in `test/validationdata`.
 There is also test for the entire model in "test_mainmodel.jl"

 **data/policy-b** and **test/validationdata/policy-b**